bobalu113/gabbo/_drafts/notes.md

 Class: Homeless
 Start Location: The Bus
 Attracts: Players that got big dreams and don't mind a challenge.
-This path could lead anywhere, but it would probably be best suited for would-be entrepreneurs.
+This path could lead anywhere, but it would probably be best suited for creative thinkers or would-be entrepreneurs.

 The first time WSI hired me I was a student.
 The second time they hired me I was a tourist.
 The third time they hired me I was homeless.
 And since then they've turned me into a soldier.